 Once the subscription period is over, the shares are allotted to the bidders.
 The companies are then called public because they have given out their shares to the common public.

 For this, companies need to pay a fee to the stock exchanges.
-They are also required to provide all important details of the company’s financial information such as quarterly/annual reports, balance sheets, income statements, along with information on new projects or future objectives, etc. to the stock markets.
+They are also required to provide all important details of the company’s financial information such as quarterly/annual reports, balance sheets, income statements, along with information on new projects or future objectives to the stock markets.

 Trading in the Stock Market

-Once listed on the stock exchanges, the stocks issued by companies can be traded in the secondary market to make profits or cut losses.
+Once listed on the stock exchanges, the stocks issued by companies can be traded in the secondary market.
 This buying and selling of stocks listed on the exchanges are done by stockbrokers /brokerage firms, that act as the middleman between investors and the stock exchange.

 Your broker passes on your buy order for shares to the stock exchange.
 The stock exchange searches for a sell order for the same share.

-Once a seller and a buyer are found and fixed, a price is agreed to finalize the transaction.
+Once a seller and a buyer are found, a price is agreed to finalize the transaction.
 Post that the stock exchange communicates to your broker that your order has been confirmed.

 Meanwhile, the stock exchange also confirms the details of the buyers and the sellers of shares to ensure the parties don’t default.